Gianna Beretta Molla: Life

 Her sisters-in-law were Luigia (a nun) and Teresina (d.
 1950).

 In 1961, during the second month of her fourth and final pregnancy, Molla developed a fibroma on her uterus.
 The doctors gave her three choices following an examination: an abortion, a complete hysterectomy, or the removal of the fibroma alone.

 Molla opted for the removal of the fibroma since she wanted to preserve her child's life.
 She told the doctors that her child's life was more important than her own.
 On the morning of Holy Saturday, 21 April 1962, Molla was sent to the hospital where her fourth child, Gianna Emanuela, was delivered via a Caesarean section.
 But Molla continued to have severe pain and died of septic peritonitis one week after giving birth, on the morning of Easter Saturday, 28 April.
-As of 2017, her daughter Gianna Emanuela still lives and is a doctor of geriatrics.
+As of 2017, her daughter Gianna Emanuela is a doctor of geriatrics.

 Her husband wrote a biographical account of her life in April 1971 and dedicated it to his children.
 He often told Gianna Emanuela that her mother's choice was one of conscience as both a loving mother and a doctor.

-Canonization
+Canonisation

 The Cardinal Archbishop of Milan Giovanni Colombo promoted the opening of a canonization cause on 6 November 1972 and it took a step forward on 11 April 1978 when Colombo and sixteen other bishops filed a petition to Pope Paul VI asking for him to initiate the cause of canonization.

-The beatification process was opened under Pope John Paul II on 15 March 1980 and Molla became titled as a Servant of God.
+The beatification process was opened under Pope John Paul II on 15 March 1980, and Molla became titled as a Servant of God.
 Carlo Maria Martini presided over the cognitional process of investigation from 30 June 1980 until 21 March 1986, at which stage all documents were sent to Rome for inspection.
-The Congregation for the Causes of Saints were convinced the process completed to an appropriate degree and issued a decree of validation for the cognitional process on 14 November 1986.
+The Congregation for the Causes of Saints were convinced the process had been completed to an appropriate degree and issued a decree of validation for the cognitional process on 14 November 1986.
 The postulation submitted the Positio dossier to the CCS later in 1989, after which a team of theologians assessed and approved it on 14 December 1990.
 The CCS soon followed on 18 June 1991.
 Molla became titled as Venerable on 6 July 1991 after John Paul II confirmed that she had lived a model Christian life of heroic virtue.